 Rollback: Normally, you’d be able to install the client, launch the portal (coming up next) and you’re ready to go.
 The only problem is that the current release of Dawn of Light does not support the latest release of the client software.
 This means there’s one extra step – the rollback.
 We’ve got to downgrade the client a little bit to make it fully compatible.
-The DOL forums keep up on rollbacks and the current thread on the topic is here.

 Dawn of Light Portal

 To launch your game to a custom server, you’ll need the Portal.
 It’s a small Windows application and its purpose is to let you find, manage, and connect to custom servers.
-It can be downloaded here, and installs much like any Windows application.

 To set up connection to your local server, click the Custom Shardsr button.
 Next, right click any of the blank white space and add a new custom server.